Tyler799/Morrowind-2020/Morrowind_2019.md

 4. Shaders

 Click the shader setup screen on the General tab.
 If you're using the latest MGE XE beta, the shaders screen will be pretty easy for you.
-Pick your quality preset, adjust it how you want (turning on/off DoF, using lower quality SSAO, etc.), and play.
+Pick your quality preset, adjust it how you want (turning on/off Depth of Field, using lower quality SSAO, etc.), and play.

 Optionally, you might want to take a look at [this water shader](https://www.nexusmods.com/morrowind/mods/45432).